Vontux/mconnect/README.md

 # mconnect
-mconnect - KDE Connect protocol implementation in Vala/C
+mconnect - KDE Connect protocol implementation in Vala/C, modified from the original for use on Raspbian lite

 GLib and Gio should be available even on trimmed down systems.
 Vala is really needed only at build time.
 Json-glib does packet parsing.
 Libnotify is